clojuredocs/guides/README.md

 For some guidance on writing great documentation, see
 <http://jacobian.org/writing/great-documentation/>.

+Note to potential contributors: if you'd like to make changes to an existing document, please attempt to stay true to the author's original style and intent.
+If you chafe at this idea, you might consider writing your own separate document for inclusion in this collection. `:)`

 If you are the primary author of a substantial document, you might include your name in an `# Author` section near the end of it.
 If you have made substantial contributions to an existing document, perhaps